violetxs16/Inclusive-Styleguide/README.md

 # Inclusive-Styleguide
-The first program, Suggestion, takes a guideline key and returns an array containing the relevant suggestions.
-The second program generates a notice alerting the user that a match has been found and suggesting how they might improve their language.
+The first program, Suggestions, takes a guideline key and returns an array of relevant suggestions for more inclusive language.
+The second program, Notice, generates an alert when a match is found, suggesting language improvements by offering the user alternative phrases based on the guideline key.
+It also provides a reference link for further details.